facebook/docusaurus/website/docs/styling-layout.md

 :::tip

-Aim for at least [WCAG-AA contrast ratio](https://www.w3.org/TR/WCAG20/#visual-audio-contrast-contrast) to ensure readability.
+Aim for at least [WCAG-AA contrast ratio](https://www.w3.org/TR/WCAG20/#visual-audio-contrast-contrast) for the primary color to ensure readability.
+Use the Docusaurus website itself to preview how your color palette would look like.
 You can use [alternative palettes in dark mode](#dark-mode) because one color doesn't usually work in both light and dark mode.

 :::